awaisrauf/ee512/about.md

 </form>

 </div>

+### Class Time and Venue
+Tuesday 07:15 P.M. - 08:45 P.M. on LT5 (Level 6)

+Thursday 05:30 P.M. - 07:00 P.M. on LT5 (Level 6)

+TA sessions will be announced alongside the course.
 ### Summary
 ___
 <p>This course will provide an introduction to the theory of statistical learning and practical machine